 The expected outcome of this analysis is primarily schedule reduction.
 Removing workers from the site will allow the hospital to use the renovated spaces sooner and gain the revenue the operating rooms will provide.
+Removing workers from site will also help reduce the amount of noise coming from the construction site and interfering with the operating hospital.
 Possible cost reductions will result from not having laborers on site, and from fewer restrictions on the hours construction can be performed.
-It will also coordinate with the industry research in determining if there are alternative methods for reducing dust penetration of the rest of the building during construction.
+An increase in quality is also expected due to better controls in fabrication.

-D. Analysis 3: Noise Penetration
+D. Analysis 3: Fire Protection